kestra-io/docs/content/docs/08.ui/04.namespaces/index.md

 ## Editor

-The in-built editor where you can add/edit the namespaceFiles.
+The in-built editor where you can add/edit namespace files.
 This makes it easier to edit just your namespace files without needing to select a flow inside of the namespace.

 ![Editor](/docs/user-interface-guide/editor-namespaces.png)